 Each AMP includes provision for capital, renewal, operational and maintenance works which will provide infrastructure with the necessary resources in an endeavour to meet community expectations for agreed service standards and capacity.
 The AMPs outline processes and principles used to plan capital, renewal and maintenance works for key assets and prioritise capital works in the asset class throughout the local government area.
-The AMPs will help to guide the Council in making maintenance programs and renewal and capital projects.
+The AMPs will help to guide the Council in making decisions within its 10 year CSP objectives.
+The result is a long-term planning framework, including expenditure forecasts which will assist in making informed decisions on future maintenance programs and renewal and capital projects.